 Do You know the feeling of being already late to a party when encountering something new?

-In my own words: a browser-based document-oriented command line style exploration tool for python.
-Huh!
+In my own words: a browser-based document-oriented command line style exploration tool for Julia, Python and R, hence the name JuPyteR Huh!

 Ok, let’s break it down:

 JuPyter is a client-server concept where you edit your code in a web form in a browser.
 You send the input of a cell to the server backend for execution and the server sends back a response which will be rendered in your browser.

 On great aspect of a JuPyter is that You can enrich your code in a nice fashion with headlines and markdown code so that you have a document containing code, the result of the code execution and documentation.